yuanxy92/CameraUtility/readme.md

 ## Libraries
 - Spinnaker SDK (downloaded from FLIR/Pointgrey website)
 - OpenCV >= 3.0
-- Windows Visual Studio 2015 (Linux or other Visual Studio Version should be OK, but untested), do not use Visual Studio 2017 now!
+- Windows Visual Studio 2015 (Linux or other Visual Studio Version should be OK, but untested, C++11 feature is needed for multi-threads feature ), do not use Visual Studio 2017 now!
 - CUDA 8.0 (I use cuda code to do naive demosaicing, you can use a CPU function to replace it)

 ## Notice